Killing Birds: Filming and direction credit

 Killing Birds was filmed on location in Thibodaux, Louisiana with a small crew of eight to nine members.
 The cinematographer was Massaccesi himself under the name Fred Sloniscko, Jr., one of his many aliases.
 The film "was shot with sync sound, and no overdubbing".

 There is debate about who is the actual director of Killing Birds.
-Some sources state that Massaccesi directed the film, while Rossella Drudi said that Claudio Lattanzi was a front for the direction because Aristide could not be credited on too many films as a producer and director".
-Antonio Bonifacio, who is credited as the film's assistant director, remembered it differently, stating that D'Amato, after making Bonifacio himself the offer to direct (which he declined), then made Lattanzi, who had no idea how to direct a film, the offer to simply be credited and to be on set in case a journalist or anyone else dropped by, but that D'Amato would direct the film himself, which Lattanzi accepted.
-Bonifacio further stated that from the beginning, Lattanzi was simply there on set and watched while Massaccesi was directing, and that it therefore was not true that Massaccesi took over from Lattanzi at some later point.
-Similarly, scenarist Rossella Drudi remembered that it had been directed by D'Amato and not Lattanzi.
-Both these statements are corroborated by Massaccesi himself as cited, without any indication of date, in the Nocturno Dossier posthumously devoted to him, who said that he had directed it all by himself although he would have liked to continue his tradition of handing over directing to young directors, but that in the case of Lattanzi, there had been no such directorial agreement as with Fabrizio Laurenti or Michele Soavi.
-Lattanzi stated that he acknowledged Massaccessi's presence on the set but described the film as being directed "in symbiosis" as well as that he should have the name on the film and specifically chose certain shots and scenes.
-Massaccesi opined that he personally took care of shots involving special effects, allowing Lattanzi to sign for the film.
+Some sources state that Massaccesi directed the film, while Rossella Drudi said that Claudio Lattanzi was a front for the direction because Aristide could not be credited on too many films as a producer and director.
+Antonio Bonifacio, the assistant director on Killing Birds said [Massaccesi] offered Bonifacio the chance to direct, and turned it down.
+Bonifacio continued that then Lattanzi was then only to be credited as the director if a journalist or anyone else was visiting the production.
+Bonifacio said that [Massaccesi] would actually direct and Lattanzi had agreed to these terms.
+Bonifacio said Lattanzi would just watch while Massaccesi direct the film and did not take over for him during the production.
+Secnarist Rossella Drudi said that it had been directed by [Massaccesi] and not Lattanzi.
+Massaccesi said he personally took care of shots involving special effects, allowing Lattanzi to sign for the film.
+In the magazine Nocturno Dossier, an article dedicated to Massaccesi quoted the director without a date saying he was the director of Killing Birds and would have liked to continue his tradition of handing over directing to young directors, but with Lattanzi, there had been no such directorial agreement as he had done previously with Fabrizio Laurenti or Michele Soavi.
+Lattanzi stated that he acknowledged Massaccessi's presence on the set, and described the film as being directed "in symbiosis" with Massaccesi, and that he had specifically chosen certain shots and scenes.